 The Technical Architecture Behind the Project

-At its core, the project leverages **WireGuard**, a modern VPN protocol known for its simplicity and performance.
-Unlike traditional VPN solutions, this implementation focuses on minimal configuration and maximum privacy.
+At its heart, this project uses **WireGuard**, a modern VPN protocol that's known for being simple and fast.
+But unlike traditional VPN solutions, this one focuses on keeping configuration minimal while maximizing your privacy.

 Emerging Challenges in Self-Hosted Network Privacy